This unreal cascade waterfall is just 45 minutes from Toronto

 In an effort to prevent modern day tragedies from taking place, access to the bottom has now been restricted.
 Improvements were made to the viewing platforms around the falls about a decade ago, which offer a safe vantage point from which to take in the spectacle.

 Visitors these days should be wary of the by-law officers who issue fines for trespassing in prohibited areas.
-Lots of people still break the rules, but they're being enforced more diligently this year.
+Lots of people still break the rules, but they're being enforced more diligently now.

+Many fences are in place to keep visitors to the falls safe, ensuring no one gets hurt from venturing too close.
+Stay aware of safety messages and enjoy the spectacle of these wonderful falls from a safe vantage point.

 Entry to Albion Falls is free, and the site can be accessed during all four seasons.